 The true understanding of Elohim dismantles the entire trinity argument.
 God is reproducing Himself; we are being prepared to become a part of Elohim.

-John Ritenbaugh, reflecting on an incident which occurred recently in Maryland, declares that the quality of life in America has precipitously declined since his boyhood.
-The meteoric rise of immorality and crime in this country has made it dangerous, leading people to select charismatic, but tyrannical leaders to lead them into …
+The meteoric rise of immorality in this country has made it dangerous, leading people to select charismatic tyrants to lead them into dependency.

 John Ritenbaugh, reiterating that the nephilim were not the offspring of angels cohabiting with humans, suggests that these "giants" were most likely the descendants of Seth, apostates from the true religion, who decided not to follow God.
 They were labeled sons of God because, as magistrates and judges, they allegedly …